brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] Added a configuration for the backtrace, to limit the analysed steps.
     - [Feature] Added property comments to the analysis
     - [Feature] Added property declaration place to the analysis.
-    - [Feature] Added better unicode support for the HTML output.
+    - [Feature] Added better Unicode support for the HTML output.
-    - [Feature] Added better support for debugging onepagers.
+    - [Feature] Added better support for debugging One Pagers.
     - [Internals] Several performance tweaks for runtime optimization.
     - [Change] Fallback setting runtime => level set to 5.
     - [Change] Fallback setting runtime => maxCall set to 10.